FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 These are sample forms which illustrate the information you will need to apply for a PPP loan.
 Check with your lender for specific details on how they will accept applications.

 If you choose to apply for assistance, work with your lender to apply as soon as possible.
 If you are applying for a second draw PPP loan, the best option may be to work with the lender that provided you with the initial PPP loan.
 You cannot apply for PPP loans on the SBA website.
-The deadline to apply for an initial or second draw PPP loan is March 31, 2021.
+The deadline for all borrowers to apply for an initial or second draw PPP loan is May 31, 2021.

 How do agents calculate their maximum PPP loan amount?